 She looked at the single ray that found her here, and she smiled sadly, reaching out to touch it.

 "Just one, huh?" she whispered.
 She knew it was because she wasn't a very good fairy that she only got one.

 But still, it was here, and she was happy.

 As she touched the ray, it curled around her shoulder once before it returned to the ground.
 But Misaki had to turn away from it.

-Because, no matter how she looked at it, all it resembled was Frost King Usui's ridiculous, evil, wicked, handsome smirk.
+Because, no matter how she looked, all the ray resembled was Frost King Usui's ridiculous, wicked, handsome smirk.